 Parameter is shorted to Param (.param is legal in IBIS-ISS) to differentiate it further from Parameters in the multi-lingual syntax (Parameter has several meanings in IBIS and the Algorithmic Modeling Interface.)

-File_names are not quoted to be consistent with Corner in the multi-lingual syntax.
+File_names are not quoted, to be consistent with Corner in the multi-lingual syntax.

 For File_TS, all columns typ, min, and max are entered (or NA for either or both min and max) to follow the corner syntax convention used for most IBIS keywords and subparameters.
 The typ entry is required, and the typ entry value is used by the EDA tool for any NA entry.
 The same typ, min, max convention is used for the subparameter Param.